agentpoyo/scripts/README.md

 # Scripts
-Useful scripts to share with others that I've written that I find useful from time to time.
+Scripts to share with others that I've written that I find useful from time to time.